core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 {{Section 2.8 of RFC7959}} specifies how a client can use block-wise transfer (Block2 Option) in a multicast GET request to limit the size of the initial response of each server.
 Consistent with {{Section 2.5 of RFC8132}}, the same can be done with a multicast FETCH request.

+To retrieve any further blocks of the resource from responding servers, the client can rely on two possible approaches.

+1. The client uses unicast requests, separately addressing each different server.

+2. The client uses follow-up group requests, if all the received responses from different servers specify the same block size SIZE in their Block2 Option.
+In particular, SIZE can have the same value specified in the Block2 Option of the first group request, or instead a different one.
+If the client relies on this approach, follow-up group requests MUST specify SIZE in their Block2 Option.

-To retrieve any further blocks of the resource from a responding server, the client then has to use unicast requests, separately addressing each different server.
-Also, a server (member of a targeted CoAP group) that needs to respond to a group request with a particularly large resource can use block-wise transfer (Block2 Option) at its own initiative, to limit the size of the initial response.
-Again, a client would have to use unicast for any further requests to retrieve more blocks of the resource.
+Furthermore, a server (member of a targeted CoAP group) that needs to respond to a group request with a particularly large resource can use block-wise transfer (Block2 Option) at its own initiative, to limit the size of the initial response.
+A client can rely on either of the two approaches above for any further requests to retrieve more blocks of the resource.

 A solution for group/multicast block-wise transfer using the Block1 Option is not specified in {{RFC7959}} nor in the present document.
 Such a solution would be useful for group FETCH/PUT/POST/PATCH/iPATCH requests, to efficiently distribute a large request payload as multiple blocks to all members of a CoAP group.
 Multicast usage of Block1 is non-trivial due to potential message loss (leading to missing blocks or missing confirmations), and potential diverging block size preferences of different members of the CoAP group.